Lýsing:

 - SMA and the concept of strategic positioning

-- Strategic investment appraisal: investment appraisal with strategic ‘bolt-ons’?
+- Strategic investment appraisal: a new approach

 - Strategic investment appraisal: an iterative model

-- Divisional performance measures and the balanced scorecard
+- Benefits of the balanced scorecard

 - Common characteristics of balanced scorecards